Influence of Magnetic Order on Proximity-Induced Superconductivity in Mn Layers on Nb(110) from First Principles: Computational Details

 For the single Mn atomic layer heterostructure, we consider two cases: the Mn layer has FM ordering (Fig. \ref{fig:1}(a)) or AFM c(2$\times$2) ordering (Fig. \ref{fig:1}(b)).
 The latter case matches the experimental data \cite{Lo_Conte_2022} where spin-up and spin-down FM rows along the [001] direction alternate with each other along the $[\overline{1}10]$ direction.
 For the double Mn layer heterostructure, we consider four cases: the Mn layers have intra- and interlayer FM ordering (in short, Case 1), intralayer FM and interlayer AFM ordering (Case 2), intralayer AFM c(2$\times$2) and interlayer FM ordering (Case 3), and finally, intralayer AFM c(2$\times$2) and interlayer AFM ordering (Case 4).
 Here Case 4 matches the experimental findings in Ref.~\onlinecite{Lo_Conte_2022}.
 All the magnetic cases of interest are schematically shown in Fig. \ref{fig:2}.
 In the intralayer FM cases, we choose a centered-rectangular two-dimensional unit cell with one atom per layer, whereas, for the intralayer AFM c(2$\times$2) case, we choose a primitive-rectangular unit cell with two atoms per layer to correctly describe the AFM pairing.
 The unit cells and corresponding lattice vectors are shown in Fig.\ref{fig:1}(a) and (b).

 In the practical calculations, first, the potentials are converged in the normal state.
-In this case, we use the Ceperley-Alder exchange-correlation functional \cite{Ceperley1980} as parametrized by Perdew and Zunger \cite{Perdew1981} with an orbital angular momentum cutoff $l_{max}=2$, and the radii for the Nb and Mn atoms $=$ 1.6250~\AA,~over 666 $k$-points in the two-dimensional irreducible Brillouin zone.
+In this case, we use the Ceperley-Alder exchange-correlation functional \cite{Ceperley1980} as parametrized by Perdew and Zunger \cite{Perdew1981} with an orbital angular momentum cutoff $l_{max}=2$, and the radii for the Nb and Mn atoms $=$ 1.6250~\AA~.
+A regular $k$-mesh was used corresponding to the different two-dimensional unit cells, with 666 $k$-points in the two-dimensional irreducible Brillouin zone for the intralayer FM case and 1225 $k$-points for the intralayer AFM case.
 It should be noted that induced moments are observed on the Nb layers.
 The converged potentials are then used in the SC state calculations to solve the Bogoliubov-de Gennes equations with a step-function pairing potential where bulk pairing potential is used for all Nb layers (experimental value $\Delta_{bulk}=0.112 \text{ mRy or} 1.52 \text{ meV}$ \cite{DeltaBulkforNb}) and 0 for Mn and vacuum layers.
 One self-consistent field run is completed in the SC state to compute the SC order parameter.
+Note that the SC pairing potential, the SC order parameter, and the SC gap, are not equivalent quantities for inhomogeneous superconductors, although they are equivalent for homogeneous superconductors.
 The normal state DOS is calculated using a broadening of 1 mRy (i.e. the imaginary part of the energy), while the quasiparticle DOS in the SC state is calculated using a broadening of 10 $\mu$Ry.